richzw/ToolKit/issue/go.md

     - use ReadTimeout and WriteTimeout options which control net.Conn deadlines
     - Alternatively, you can also use a separate context timeout for each operation
 - [net: add support for MPTCP](https://github.com/golang/go/issues/56539)
+  - MPTCP works as follows:
+    - Connection Establishment: MPTCP’s connection establishment process is similar to traditional TCP, except that during the initial handshake, both parties exchange capability options to determine if MPTCP is supported.
+    - Subflow Establishment: Once an MPTCP connection is established, it can initiate multiple subflows (subflow), each of which transmits data over a different network path.
+These subflows can be identified by different IP addresses and port numbers.
+    - Path Management: MPTCP uses a path management mechanism to select and manage multiple network paths.
+It allows path selection based on path quality, latency, bandwidth and other metrics, and dynamically adjusts the use of paths according to network conditions.
+    - Data Transfer: MPTCP splits data into appropriately sized blocks and sends them on different sub-streams.
+The receiving end reassembles the data based on the sequence number of the block and the sub-stream to which the block belongs.
+  - The benefits of MPTCP include:
+    - Bandwidth Enhancement: MPTCP can utilize the bandwidth of multiple paths simultaneously, thus providing higher overall bandwidth.
+    - Load balancing: MPTCP can dynamically adjust data transmission based on path quality and available bandwidth, enabling load balancing and improving network resource utilisation.
+    - Fault Tolerance: Because data can be transmitted over multiple paths, MPTCP can provide better fault tolerance.
+Even if a path fails, data can still be transmitted through other available paths.
+    - Mobility Support: MPTCP can maintain connectivity when mobile devices switch networks without having to re-establish connectivity, providing a smoother mobile experience.